Your Cart

 Here are a few more to experiment with:

-Any of these examples will produce a nice rhythm and if you work with them enough, you’ll begin to discover other ones you can create as well.
+Any of these examples will produce a nice rhythm, and if you work with them enough, you’ll begin to discover other ones you can create as well.
 Think of how creative you can be with just these four numbers.
-Look at our number system 0-9 and all the endless possibilities that we can come up with.
+Look at our number system,m 0-9, and all the endless possibilities that we can come up with.
 Even though you’re just using four numbers, the concept is the same.

 Moving your power chords is essential to learn.
-Make sure to lift your fingers slightly off the fretboard but keep them on the strings and play only the two strings that the chord is made of.
-For the rest of the strings try to mute with your fretboard hand.
+Make sure to lift your fingers slightly off the fretboard, but keep them on the strings.
+Play only the two strings that the chord is made of.
+For the rest of the strings, try to mute with your fretboard hand.
 This will keep unplayed strings from vibrating and causing unwanted sounds.
-It will allow you to produce a cleaner, rich guitar tone.
+It will allow you to produce a cleaner, richer guitar tone.

-Certain techniques are associated with playing rock guitar that you will need to master.
+Certain techniques are associated with playing rhythm guitar that you will need to master.
 This takes time.
 But with the proper training, it won’t take as much time as you think.
-That is why I authored and self-published the book Rock Guitar 101.
+That is if you use a system of learning.
+That is why I authored and self-published Rock Guitar 101.

-Rock Guitar 101 is a simple easy step-by-step method book that will get you started playing this style of music.
+Rock Guitar 101 is a simple step-by-step method book that will enhance your playing and understanding of rock guitar.
 It has pictures, diagrams, and easy-to-understand music notation.
-You will be having fun playing rock guitar in no time.
+You will be having fun playing in no time.
 Once you learn these concepts and techniques, you will learn how to set them up and get the best out of them.

-Private guitar lessons are a great way to get a leg up on your guitar playing.
+If you need additional training, I also offer the service of private guitar instruction.
+This is a great way to get a leg up on your guitar playing.
 They can teach you insider secrets and allow you to progress faster.
 Which will allow you to get your desired result sooner.
-If this is an option that you feel may be able to help you, contact me at your earliest convenience, and I will be happy to help you out.
+Just contact me at my website.

 Thank you for your time reading and until our next lesson, take care.